derhuerst/vbb-modules/readme.md

 ## APIs

 VBB also **[provides an API](https://www.vbb.de/de/article/fahrplan/webservices/schnittstellen-fuer-webentwickler/5070.html)** under a proprietary license.
-This *public* API provides all the information they have, but [is unstable and rate-limited, doesn't have CORS and isn't REST](https://github.com/derhuerst/vbb-rest/blob/master/docs/why.md#why-use-this-api).
+This *public* API provides all the information they have, but [is rate-limited, doesn't have CORS and isn't REST](https://github.com/derhuerst/vbb-rest/blob/master/docs/why.md#why-use-this-api).

 The VBB app talks to another ***private* API that has neither rate limits nor authentication**.
 Please note that the usage of this API is not officially endorsed and does not have any licensing.
 Use it through the modules below at your own risk.